-Outcome Skill Elaboration Interpersonal Communicating All students are encouraged to provide feedback to their peers.
-Students must make clear and reasoned comments to their peers.
-Peers receiving feedback are also required to use their active listening skills. skills Leading, initiating and facilitating Students are encouraged to support and encourage others during challenges by providing advice or suggestions and displaying positive behaviour.
-Self-management skills Monitoring and evaluating Students are encouraged to monitor and evaluate their own and peers' archery techniques in order to be more successful at the various challenges and competitions set by the instructor.
-Skills for recreating in the outdoors Students will learn the basic skills and techniques to effectively release arrows from a re-curve bow at an 'Olympic-style' target.
-Skills for physical activity Balance and stability Students practise adjusting body positon and control with the bow to effectively shoot at the target.
-Forces and motion Students learn to adopt the correct stance, adjust body shape and how to generate maximum force with the bow.
-Knowledge and Learning physical activities Students learn, practise and/or develop ways to assist others in improving a specific skill, supporting others in a team-oriented environment while gaining an understanding of the rules and protocols in Archery. understandings Ways to keep healthier and safer Archery has potential to result in a harmful situation, therefore students are asked to develop and introduce risk management practices to enjoy a safe Archery experience.
+Outcome Skill Elaboration Interpersonal skills Communication Students are encouraged to provide feedback to their peers after monitoring and evaluating performance.
+Students will have to actively listen to feedback and effectively communicate their thoughts in a manner that is positive to their peers' performance. interpersonal skins Leading, initiating and facilitating Students are encouraged to take leadership responsibilities by supporting others with skill development and support and encouraging others to promote positive performance outcomes.
+Self-management skills Monitoring and evaluating Students learn ways to monitor and evaluate their own and peers' Archery performance based on the technique taught by the instructor in order to be more successful at the various challenges and competitions.
+Managing emotions When providing feedback to peers, students learn the value of being supportive and encouraging and limiting value-laden judgements as they affect peers' confidence in performance.
+Skills for physical activity Skills for recreating in the outdoors Students will learn the basic skills and techniques to effectively shoot a re-curve bow and arrow to an 'Olympic -style' target.
+Knowledge and understandings Ways to keep healthier and safer Archery can be potentially harmful, therefore students are asked to develop and introduce risk management practices to enjoy a safe Archery experience.
+Learning physical activities Students learn, practice and/or develop ways to assist others in improving a specific skill, supporting others in a team-oriented environment and understanding the rules and protocols in Archery.